Academic Policy and Procedures (with Annotations)

 9.2 USMLE Step 1 and Step 2

-It is the responsibility of the student to register for the USMLE with the National Board of Medical Examiners.
-Every medical student at Renaissance School of Medicine is required to take and pass the USMLE Step 1 and Step 2 exams at the designated times in the curriculum and in order to graduate.
+Each student is responsible for registering for the USMLE with the National Board of Medical Examiners.
+Every medical student at RSOM is required to take and pass the USMLE Step 1 and Step 2 exams at the designated times in the curriculum and in order to graduate.

 9.2.1 USMLE Step 1

 The deadline by which all students in each class must take Step 1 is provided in Table 9.1.
-This deadline is generally eight weeks following the end of the fourth block of Phase II clinical clerkships.
-All students must successfully complete all Phase II requirements and take the USMLE Step 1 exam before beginning any Phase III courses.
+This deadline is 12 weeks following the end of the fourth block of Phase II clinical clerkships.
+All students must successfully complete all Phase II requirements, including any required remediations, before taking the USMLE Step 1 exam, and all students must take the Step 1 exam before beginning any Phase III courses.

 Out of Sync Students